sjtuytc/UnboundedNeRFPytorch/README.md

 You can download and preprocess all of the data and pretrained models via the following commands:
 ```
 bash data_proprocess/download_waymo.sh  // download waymo datasets
-bash data_preprocess/download_mega.sh   // download mega datasets
+bash data_preprocess/download_mega.sh   // download mega datasets from the CMU server.
+The total size is around 31G.
 ```

-You may also download selected data from this table:
+(Optional) you may also download the mega dataset (which is the same as the "download\_mega.sh" bash) from [our Google drive](https://drive.google.com/drive/folders/1zzvGWhrbx2_XuK_6mBYpkGngHoL9QGMR?usp=sharing).
+You can download selected data from this table:

 | Dataset name | Images & poses | Masks | Pretrained models |
 |---|---|---|---|